iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___18.1.1/report.md

 > My phone has facial recognition: does this app?
 No, don't be silly.
 It's all in a Google Security API that no 'developer' is able to understand yet.
 Agree about the interface; it is very poorly thought out.
 And it's not about me, is it?
 It's about selling services.
 Don't you just hate what's happening with our NHS?<br> :date: __2020-10-13 19:25:24__

 > Finger print password does not work and it's the default setting<br> :date: __2020-10-08 10:11:52__

-> This app is truly awful.
-Half the buttons don't even work, constantly logs you out and won't allow you to log in again.
-I've ended up having to use their website instead, which is also awful.
-If you're looking for an app to connect to your practice, for the love of God don't use this one.
-1 star because I can't give it negative stars<br> :date: __2020-10-08 09:50:31__